arsyad29/E-Commerce_CarWebsite_Scraper/README.md

 - Type of fuel
 - Count of seats
 - Price
+<br>you can filter based on the website too, Happy Scraping!!!

 Steps to run
 - Setup for Virtual Environment in cmd
 ```bash
 python -m venv venv